Azure/azure-signalr/docs/howto-tsg.md

     * Wait for auto recover.
     * Or restart instance.

-    If both not work, please concract us.
+    If both not work, please contact us.